-Since March 2014, the Company has raised approximately \$11 million to further the Company's mineral properties and for general working capital.
+Since March 2014, the Company has raised over \$11 million to further the Company's mineral properties and for general working capital.
 Of the funds raised, approximately \$10 million was spent on the properties and \$1 million was used for general working capital.
 The company believes it will be able to raise the capital required to continue to develop these properties.
 The Company does not have any specific work commitments or property payments, all work on the property is determined by how to best spend the funds raised, taking into consideration the Company's working capital requirements.
-The Company is required to spend all Quebec flow through funds raised on allowable exploration expenditures at their Eldor Property, prior to December 2015.
 The Company has maintained reasonable general and administrative expenditures, with advertising and promotion of the property dependent on the capital available to cover such expenditures.

 The Company's present cash resources are not sufficient to meet all of its current liabilities and administrative and overhead expenses for the next eighteen months.
-The Company has recently filed its preliminary short form prospectus (see Subsequent Events) and is hoping to raise the additional capital needed to continue its work on the Eldor Property, and for general working capital requirements.
+The Company filed its amended and restated final short form prospectus on June 21, 2016 (see Subsequent Events) and is hoping to raise the additional capital needed to continue its work on the Eldor Property, and for general working capital requirements.